rhymeswithfloral/hist5702w_project/Emily/README.md

 # Who goes there?!
-## Did you say your name was Emily?
+## Did you say yer name was Emily?
 Yer in fer a lickin' if you ain't!
 # Speak up, fool!
 ## N'ermind, if ye not be Emily, well don't say I didna warn you..